 Interestingly, the firm has featured celebrities including race-car driver Danica Patrick and Israeli model Bar Refaeli for its advertisements and creating brand awareness.
 The company says that it has received a lot of aid from its aggressive advertisement and will continue to do so.

 GoDaddy plans to use the proceeds to make a payment to the buyout firms and repay debt.
-GoDaddy, which still primarily helps small companies get domain names, has been investing in other lines such as hosting customers’ sites.
+GoDaddy, which still primarily helps small companies get cheap WordPress hosting and domain registration facility, has been investing in other lines such as hosting customers’ sites.